Hiking cameras enable you to capture your experiences, whether you’re on a short day hike or rugged outdoor adventure.

 The camera has a Nikon F mount and this pack already includes two Nikkor lenses.
 The smaller model has a focal length of 18mm to 55mm with Vibration Reduction for stable images.
 With a pulse motor, the autofocus is fast and silent.

-The larger lens picks up where the other leaves off and allows you to zoom in even further for wildlife, nature of landmarks photography with clarity and precision.
+The larger lens picks up where the other leaves off and allows you to zoom in even further for wildlife and landscape photography with clarity.
 The focal length ranges from 70mm to 300mm and the autofocus performs equally well.

 Professional photographers will get the most out of the Nikon D3400 with the possibility to go full manual, but beginners and intermediates can use the guide mode with instructions right in the camera or shoot in fully automatic mode with great results.